Corruption in Uganda: Anti-corruption efforts

 Officials continue to engage in corrupt practices despite laws and institutional instruments that are in place to prevent and punish corruption.
-In an attempt to combat against corruption, Yoweri Museveni created new institutions at both the local and national level.
+In an attempt to combat corruption, Yoweri Museveni created new institutions at both the local and national level.
 Donors were attracted to Uganda because of their willingness to reform and stop corruption.
 Foreign donors began sending conditional aid to help Uganda with its reform process.
 The aid that Uganda received came in the form of structural adjustment programs, that were formed by the IMF and World Bank.
 Structural adjustment programs were in the form of conditional loans with reform policies that were meant to help Uganda transition to a more liberalized state.